Autism Spectrum Disorder (ASD) and Attention Deficit Hyperactivity Disorder (ADHD) Assessments

 We are aware that waiting times for both ADHD and ASD assessments locally are very long.
 Currently for an initial assessment it can take at least a year.

-Patients have the option to pursue a diagnosis out of area via a “right to choose” clinic, or alternately a private provider.
+Patients have the option to pursue an NHS diagnosis out of area via a “right to choose” clinic, or alternately a private provider.

 ADHD medications can only be initiated by a specialist.
 NHMP doctors cannot start these medications without a diagnosis and recommendation by a specialist.

-If ADHD medication is recommended by an NHS clinic (either local or Right to Choose), NHMP can prescribe under a “shared care agreement”.
+If ADHD medication is recommended by an NHS clinic accessed via a NHMP (or other NHS GP) referral (either local or Right to Choose), NHMP can prescribe under a “shared care agreement”.
 NHMP will only accept a shared care agreement if:

-- If comes from a reputable clinic as outlined above
+- It comes from a reputable clinic as outlined above.

 - The patient has been stable on a medication dose for 6 months.

-Once prescribing is taken over by NHMP, patients are usually required to have some monitoring, typically weight, blood pressure and pulse every 6 months.
+Once prescribing is taken over by NHMP, patients are required to have regular monitoring, typically weight, blood pressure and pulse every 6 months.
 If patients do not comply with this monitoring we reserve the right to discontinue prescribing.
 Patients will also need to be seen regularly (usually every 6 or 12 months) by their treating clinic.
+It is the responsibility of patients and/or parents to ensure monitoring (e.g. blood pressure, weight) is carried out and up to date.
+We are not able to offer appointments solely for physical monitoring (such as blood pressure checks in children), and prescriptions will not be signed without the required monitoring information.

-NHMP will not enter into any shared care agreements with private clinics.
+NHMP will not enter into any shared care agreements with private clinics, including Right to Choose clinics that also offer NHS management, if the clinic has not been accessed via an NHS referral.
 All medication will need to be prescribed by the private provider.
 We do not offer shared care agreements with any private services.